Saipreetham7/Restaurant-Guide/readme.md

 Key endpoints:
 - `GET /restaurants` - Returns a list of restaurants
 - `GET /restaurants/:id` - Returns details for a specific restaurant
-- `GET /locations` - Returns a list of available locations
-- `GET /locations/:id` - Returns details for a specific location

 ### Frontend Development